andrastantos/brew/docs/anachronistic-computer/cpu.rst

 FIELD_E, if exists is the 16- or 32-bit immediate, following these fields.

-Normally, FIELD_D denotes the destination register index, while FIELD_B and FIELD_A describes the source operand registers.
+Normally, FIELD_D denotes the destination register index, while FIELD_B and FIELD_A describes the two source operand registers.
 As I said, things are more complicated than this, bit it gives you the basic idea.

 Program counter is not a register
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Many many RISC architectures put the program counter into one of the general purpose register slots.
 Index 0 is a common choice.
-I started out that way as well, but soon realized that many instructions just don't make sense on the PC (why would you ever want to XOR the PC with another register, or store the resultant value of a multiply in the PC?).
-Other instructions mostly make sense only with the PC and not with any other general-purpose register.
+I started out that way as well, but soon realized that many operations just don't make sense on the PC (why would you ever want to XOR the PC with another register?).
+Other instructions make sense *only* with the PC and not with any other general-purpose register.

 The actual processor implementation also needs to treat PC differently from other registers: it is modified by every instruction, you might need a 'copy' of it in the pre-fetch unit; you have to be careful with it when it comes to exceptions, etc. You also want to be able to easily identify branch instructions (anything that can change program order) if you ever want branch-prediction.